josema-dev/RagdollEE/README.md

 * Load params: Load ragdoll params from ragdoll_params.txt and set it into current ragdoll.
 IMPORTAND!
 Deselect all actors to enable load button.

 ## ChangeLog
+### Version 0.0.2
+* Save selected actor and joint settings when switch too simulation mode or params are saved to file.